-It is hard for us to grasp how influential Wolff and his views were then.
-Like much else he wrote, his doctrinaire natural philosophy swayed many in Germany: Thümmig, Gottsched, Winckler, Stiebritz, Baumeister, Burkhäuser, Hausen, Kahle, Formey, and the compendious Hanov, who set out in the 1760s to rival his master in output.
+Germany: Ludwig Philipp Thümmig, Johann Christoph Gottsched, Johann Heinrich Winckler, Johann Friedrich Stiebritz, Friedrich Christian Baumeister, Nikolaus Burkhäuser, Jean-Henri-Samuel Formey, and the compendious Michael Christoph Hanov, who in the 1760s set out to rival his master in output.
 Many of them just paraphrase his physical teachings when they do not repeat them verbatim.
-Nowadays deservedly forgotten, their sheer number then made Wolff's account into the received consensus, and made them a powerful presence.
+Nowadays forgotten, their sheer number then made Wolff's account into the received consensus, and made them a powerful presence.

-So powerful, in fact, that the young Kant began his New Theory of Motion in 1758 hoping the Wolffians would forgive his dissent from their dogmas (2:15).
+So powerful, in fact, that the young Kant began his Neuer Lehrbegriff der Bewegung und Ruhe in 1758 hoping the Wolffians would forgive his dissent from their dogmas (2:15).
 And yet, Kant does not write it to roll back Wolff's foundations in the name of Newton, as one would expect from a recent convert.
-Rather, he merely corrects that dogma, by subverting the Wolffian distinction agent/patient.
+Rather, he merely corrects that dogma, by subverting the Wolffian distinction between agent and patient.
 Otherwise, he keeps an astonishing amount of their ultimately Leibnizian views.
 Like them, Kant thinks that the basic laws of motion are two (not three, as Newton had it); they are derivable a priori; impact is the paradigm of interaction, and is a mutual exercise of "force of motion," a descendant of Wolff's vis motrix, not Newton's vis impressa.
 Remarkably, these Leibniz-Wolffian commitments and agenda survive almost unscathed in Kant's mature philosophy of physics.

 Builders.
-While the philosophers aimed at absolute certainty, the theorists' driving force was the search for truly general laws of motion, i.e. proven to entail equations of motion for all types of bodies and mechanical systems.
+While the philosophers aimed at absolute certainty, the theorists' driving force was the search for descriptively general laws of motion, i.e. proven to entail equations of motion for all types of bodies and mechanical systems.
 Despite our initial expectations, Newton and his contemporaries did not bequeath such laws to the Enlightenment.
 And, this became quite clear before too long.
-Of the mechanical principles handed down by the Seventeenth Century, the young Euler says:
+Of the mechanical principles handed down by the 17th century, the young Euler says: